-- Experiment with herbs that can help with symptoms and establishing a better human ecological system.
+- Experiment with herbs that can help with symptoms and establish a better human ecological system.

 Note that these steps are going to help in the case of both hyper and hypothyroid.
-They’re going to help if its autoimmune or not.
-And then for specific cases you would aim what you’re doing with these and other steps more specifically.
+They’re going to help if it is autoimmune or not.
+And then for specific cases, you would aim what you’re doing with these and other steps more specifically.

 As mentioned earlier this is not a simple solution.
 But it is a comprehensive one.
 Besides thyroid issues, these same steps will also protect you, or repair your body, from many other possible issues.